Sergio-098/SpotifyRecs/README.md

   - In order to fork this repo, you simply have to navigate to the fork button and make your fork, as it is open to all programmers.
 Once you receive a reply from a member of our team, you may make a pull request.
 In our response you will receive a request ID.
 Please include this RequestID in your pull request comments, or we can not validate your request.
   - If your contribution has addressed any and all concerns our team has pointed out, one of us will then merge your request into the main branch.

-Users would like to sign in and link their Spotify account to the program so that the program can access their listening history and modify / save playlists to their Spotify account.
-[Sergio's story]

-Users would like to save the generated playlist to their collection.
-Users use the program to add the playlist to their collection which they can access on their Spotify account.
-[Sergio’s story]

-User has a playlist they already enjoy, and want another playlist of similar songs.
-User runs the program and program generates a new playlist with similar new songs.
-[Fawaz’s story]

-The user needs to input criteria into the recommendation algorithm.
-User sees genres and similar artists based on Constants provided in the code.
-User selects desired genres and similar artists to get more tailored recommendations.
-[Lola’s story]

-User is not satisfied with the generated playlist.
-User removes song/songs they don't like from the playlist and the algorithm continues to find more recommended songs to fill the playlist.
-[Justin’s story]